edmiyatake/PipelineStyle/README.md

 ## Constraints
 --------
+- Larger problem is decomposed using functional abstraction.
+Functions take input and produce output.
-- No long jumps.
+- No shared state between functions.
-- Complexity of control flow tamed by dividing the large problem into smaller units using procedural abstraction.
-Procedures are pieces of functionality that may take input, but that don’t necessarily produce output that is relevant for the problem.
-- Procedures may share state in the form of global variables.
-- The larger problem is solved by applying the procedures, one after the other, that change, or add to, the shared state.
+- The larger problem is solved by composing functions one after the other, in a pipeline, as a faithful reproduction of mathematical function composition f ◦ g.

 ## Project Folder Structure
 ------------------------